eclipx/coding-test/readme.md

 - UX - your app is easy to use and working well
 - UI - your app looking clean and great
+- API - your app is functioning as per the requirement
 - CI pipeline, i.e: eslint, prettier
 - Deployed somewhere
 - Unit tested